Frequently Asked Questions

 Q. How is an accelerated adult degree completion program different from traditional education?

 A. Adult students learn differently than traditional college students.
-The CCU College of Adult Learning is designed with the adult student in mind.
+The Center for Adult Learning and Leadership is designed with the adult student in mind.

 Q. How am I considered a full time student when I only attend class one night a week?